kasparnau/blockchain/README.md

 - Chain is a linked list of blocks utilizing `SHA256 hash of last block` for transaction validation to achieve `consensus`.
 - Proof of work implementation - block have a random `nonce`, keep mining until MD5 of `nonce + solution` has `x` leading zeros.
 - RSA .pem key-pair for wallets, with full `public` and `private` keys support.
-You can send to someone's public key or fetch their balance.
-You need the private key to `sign the transaction`.
+You can send coins to someone or fetch their balance by knowing their public key.
+You need the private key to `sign a transaction`.

 ### Testing